Cataract

 Multifocal lens implant.
 A multifocal lens aims to correct just that: your vision at multiple focal points (near, intermediate, and distance) all in a single lens implant.
 The goal of using this lens is to reduce your reliance on glasses, however, you may still require glasses in some situations.
 Not all people are good candidates for a multifocal lens implant.
 Ask your eye surgeon if you have any eye health issues that would limit you from using this lens implant.

 Femtosecond laser.
-The femtosecond laser is the newest addition to cataract surgery technology.
 With this premium service, a real-time, high-resolution image is taken of your eye just before cataract surgery.
 Using the precise measurements taken, a laser treatment is planned, customized to your anatomy.
 This laser may take the place of a traditional blade or other surgical instruments used during cataract surgery, and/or it may be used to correct astigmatism.
-This technology complements your choice of intraocular lens implant, and may reduce your reliance on glasses.
+This technology complements your choice of intraocular lens implant and may reduce your reliance on glasses.

 Your surgeon at Eye Physicians of Washington can discuss the benefits of this technology during your consultation.